Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 Can I use multiple GPUs for rendering?
 --------------------------------------

-Yes, go to User Preferences > System > Compute Device Panel, and configure it as you desire.
+Yes, go to :menuselection:`User Preferences --> System --> Compute Device Panel`, and configure it as you desire.

 Would multiple GPUs increase available memory?